Providers Configuration

 - Download the service account credentials JSON

-- Enter the project ID, location, and credentials in the Settings → Providers → Vertex AI section
+- Enter the project ID, location, and credentials in the Model Library Vertex AI configuration

 - Configure thinking budget and thoughts inclusion as needed